≡ Menu

 • Treatment records: Documentation of medications prescribed and compliance with therapy

-• Physician notes: Gastroenterologist and primary care notes documenting symptom resolution and follow-up plan
+• Physician notes: Gastroenterologist and primary care notes documenting symptom resolution

-Independent brokers who specialize in medical conditions understand which carriers have the most favorable ulcer underwriting.
-They can target companies known for treating gastrointestinal conditions leniently and avoid carriers with stricter guidelines.
+Not all insurance companies underwrite ulcer history identically.
 Our Top 10 Best Life Insurance Companies in the U.S. (2025): Expert Broker Rankings can help identify carriers most likely to provide favorable consideration for digestive conditions.

-What to Disclose on Your Application:
+What to Disclose on Your Application

 Special Considerations and Risk Factors